 Those Who Disputed Peary’s Claim

 Not too surprisingly, Cook went on to outright deny the existence of Crocker Land.
 In 1914, Donald McMillian returned from an expedition to find Crocker Land, but he returned empty handed.
-Almost certainly, the landmass did not exist, and this pretty well marked the end of the debate.
 Cook then found the confidence to make a more blatant denial of Peary’s claim.
 “I have claimed for five years that there is no such place as Crocker Land,” he says in a newspaper interview.
-Of course, the 1911 interview cited above shows this isn’t exactly true.
+Of course, the 1909 and 1911 articles cited above show this isn’t true.
 Cook goes on to contradict his earlier statement about glimpsing “an outline suggestive of land” where Crocker Land was purported to be.
 While headed to and from the pole, he searched.
 “But nowhere was it in sight,” he now says, adding, “I passed within 40 miles of the alleged spot, and I looked very, very carefully, but no land could I see.”